 A sprawling city where huge skyscrapers tower overhead, the glittering lights of the Petronas Towers making them look like Great Gatsby-style antiques.
 In side streets, vendors selling a huge array of quick bites, entire streets dedicated to food and an incredible, multicultural mix of people.
 If you haven’t visited before, Kuala Lumpur is a feast for the senses and a wonderland of sights, smells, flavours and experiences just waiting to be unearthed.
-If you’re planning a trip but aren’t sure what you need to take with you on your trip, here’s my guide on everything you need to pack for Kuala Lumpur!
+If you’re planning a trip but aren’t sure what you need to take with you on your trip, here’s my guide to everything you need to pack for Kuala Lumpur!

 With its warm weather, Kuala Lumpur is a great destination pretty much all year-round.
 That said, you’ll find the wetter months to be March to April and September to November.
 Peak season tends to be May through August and December through February.
 It’ll be hot and humid during these times, but storms tend to cool things down a bit.
 Prepare to get hot and sweaty if you’re walking around and always be prepared for a sudden storm (don’t worry, they don’t usually last all day, it’s more of a sudden, crazy storm followed by fine weather).
-Need some inspiration on what to see and do while you’re there?
-Read my guide to ‘Everything you need to know about visiting Kuala Lumpur.‘

 The heat and humidity in Kuala Lumpur can be really intense, so it’s important you pack clothing that will help you stay cool.
 There’s a significant Muslim community in Malaysia so please dress and behave in a culturally respectful way (i.e. be mindful of showing cleavage, wearing super short-shorts and exposed midriffs etc).
 It’s just part of being a good human and culturally respectful traveller.

 - Pack lots of light, breathable clothing options – you might like to pack sweat-wicking gear